Clients Are Always Our First Priority

 Lawyer for Changing Beneficiary Designations in Long Island

-At the Law Offices of Steven M. Adler, PLLC, it is our job to fully educate clients on the various estate planning tools so they can create customized plans that meet all of their needs.
+At Adler Law, it is our job to fully educate clients on the various estate planning tools so they can create customized plans that meet all of their needs.
 Part of our responsibility includes continuously keeping estate plans up-to-date and anticipating problems before they arise.

 What is a Beneficiary?

 A beneficiary is a person or a legal entity who receives proceeds from an estate, a trust, a life insurance policy, a retirement account, or a transfer on death account.
 Beneficiary designations are extremely important and play a major role in the estate planning process because they often control large portions of a client's wealth.

 You should periodically review and update your beneficiaries whenever:

 - You experience a major life event such as birth, death, or divorce.

 - You update your estate plan.